Gravitational Lensing in Kerr-Newman Anti de Sitter Spacetime: Results and Discussions

 Modified gravity is believed to be a good candidate to explain unknown components such as dark energy and dark matter in the universe.
 Rastall gravity \cite{Rastall}, one of the modified gravity theories, gives interesting results in which the universe is assumed to be consisting of interacting/non-interacting dark energy and dark matter \cite{izson1}.
 Recently, KNAdS black hole surrounded by perfect fluid matter in the Rastall gravity has been derived \cite{izson2}.
 Therefore, it would be intriguing to extend our study for more observables to reveal the effect of the Rastall gravity and hence the dark matter/energy on the gravitational lensing phenomena.
-We leave these topics for a future work.
+Besides, another work that we would like to consider in the future is the problem of immersing of KNAdS black hole into an external magnetic field.
+As is well known \cite{Karas:2014paa}, for rotating black holes, magnetic fields never penetrate the horizon, which is specifically at odds with a famous magnetosphere solution found in 1974 by Robert M. Wald \cite{wald74} and it is rejected by the black hole, just as a superconductor rejects a magnetic field: Missner effect \cite{misn}.
+However, this would require analytical solution of test Maxwell's equations in the KNAdS background.
+However, this study will require a difficult and separate study that will require analytical solution of the test Maxwell equations in the KNADS background.
+In particular, it would be interesting to be able to reveal the effect of $\Lambda$ on the Missner effect, if there is any.
+Furthermore, expanding our evaluations to higher orders including the second- order solutions to the null geodesic equation also sounds intriguing.
+By this way, we would be able to compare the GL values of this paper with the ones to be obtained following the perturbative methods mentioned in \cite{new7} and \cite{new5}.
+Those issues are going to be considered in our future work agenda.
+Meanwhile, with the captures of M87 \cite{EventHorizonTelescope:2019dse} and Sgr $A^{*}$ \cite{EventHorizonTelescope:2022xnr}, it would not be an exaggeration to claim that these two black holes will be scrutinized closely for a longer period of time.
+In this context, we expect that the gravitational lensing phenomena reported in this paper will help the observers to explain the future findings.
+Finally, the existence of quark matter at the cores of the massive neutron stars has been suggested by holographic models \cite{BitaghsirFadafan:2020otb}.
+This intriguing result supports the new light-quark dark matter hypothesis \cite{Bashkanov:2020dfb}.
+As a result, we shall keep contributing to the gravitational lensing research of compact objects since they probe the amount and nature of the dark matter.